gilesshaxted/karma/README.md

         * `Send Messages`
         * `Manage Messages`
     * Copy the generated URL and paste it into your browser to invite the bot to your server.
-9.  **Configure with `/setup`**: Once the bot is in your server, use the `/setup` command to configure moderator/admin roles and logging channels.
+9.  **Configure with `/setup`**: Once the bot is in your server, use the `/setup` command to configure moderator/admin roles and logging channels, including the new `mod-alert` channel and moderator ping role.
 This is crucial for the bot's functionality.

 Enjoy using Karma to moderate your Discord server!